Danieloni1/nlp-final-project/README.md

 This project introduces a discriminative language model aimed to predict functions names given functions bodies and signatures.

+Running the code is as simple as running main in the `python_model.py` file.
+Data is already preprocessed and stored in the `data/` folder.

 [Link to associated paper](https://drive.google.com/file/d/1FJF0chzvxk4qHbRRJinoyHnF-JE8FOWq/view?usp=sharing)

 ### Tasks list